jshholland/inv.alid.pw/conlang.md

 number 12.
 So duodecimal numbers, twelve initial consonants, twelve vowels, twelve final consonants (and luckily Western notions of time fit reasonably well into this paradigm, weeks notwithstanding; thanks Babylonians).
-So if you want to complain about k/q then suck it up.
-(Or just suggest a better stop.
-I'm worried about not having enough space to come up with vocabulary given the restrictive phonotactics if I cut a place of articulation.)

-«Guillemets» indicate fragments of quth and /slashes/ are a vague IPA transcription.
+Fragments of quth look [like this]{.quth} and /slashes/ are a vague IPA transcription.

 ## Phonology